 NPOs, on the other hand, may not claim ITCs or ITRs for property and services acquired for exempt activities.
-Nevertheless, certain NPOs, regardless of whether they are registered, may obtain a rebate of the GST and QST they pay on property and services that do not give entitlement to ITCs or ITRs.
+Nevertheless, certain NPOs, regardless of whether they are registered, may obtain a rebate (50%) of the GST and QST they pay in respect of property and services that do not give entitlement to ITCs or ITRs.
 Consult the section "Rebate for qualifying NPOs" on page 23.